 If you’re a failure then so am I and so are all of us that ended up on medication or insulin!
 So stop saying you’re a failure – how exactly have you failed?

 Just because you need to start medication to help control your blood sugar levels does not mean you’ve failed!
 If that’s the case, I failed in all 3 of my pregnancies!
-Yep a failure at 13 weeks in my second pregnancy and from the word go in my most recent pregnancy, in fact my whole Facebook admin team are failures!
+Yep, a failure at 13 weeks in my second pregnancy and from the word go in my most recent pregnancy, in fact, most of my Facebook admin team would be classed as failures!
 Please remember that many ladies who are diagnosed may need to go straight onto medication and/or insulin and are not even given a chance to try diet control.
 Does that make them failures from the word go?
-NO. Many mothers diagnosed with gestational diabetes will need help with medication to achieve lower levels.
+NO. Many mothers diagnosed with gestational diabetes will need help with medication to achieve lower levels and that’s OKAY.

-Diet controlled gestational diabetics are not trying harder, or doing better because they have managed to control the condition by making changes to diet and exercise alone.
-They simply do not have insulin resistance ‘as bad’.
+Diet-controlled women with gestational are not trying harder, or doing better because they have managed to control the condition by making changes to diet and exercise alone.
+They simply do not have insulin resistance as bad as some others.
 Going on metformin or insulin does not mean that you can eat whatever you like.
-It means you should be able to eat the same diet as a diet controlled mother.
+It means you should be able to eat the same diet as a diet-controlled mother.

 QUESTION.
 Would you feel you failed if you needed to take medication for other illnesses and ailments? e.g. antibiotics for an infection that you can’t get rid of on your own?
 Have you failed if you need to take iron tablets because you need more iron or tablets for high blood pressure?
 Why is gestational diabetes any different?